Hira Panna Lesea

 Shuwen Hou

-(HKU) studying biochemistry.
-She is attending UC Berkeley for an exchange study.
+Shuwen Hou was an undergraduate student at the University of Hong Kong (HKU) studying biochemistry.
+She attended UC Berkeley for an exchange study.

-Shuwen works with Dr. Fangchao Song to profile the microbial physiology in
+Shuwen worked with Dr. Fangchao Song to profile the microbial physiology in different conditions through droplet-based microfluidics as part of the ENIGMA project.

 2021 Cameron Hearne photo